marcodeangelis/stochastic-area-metric/README.md

 # {'class': 'DataSeries', 'rep': 13, 'dim': (3, 2), 'tabular': True}
 ```

-The area metric between these two tabular dataseries will be a matrix of area-metric values of dimension 3x2:
+The area metric between these two tabular data series will be a matrix of area-metric values of dimension 3x2:

 ```python
 print(am.areaMe(X,Y))